-Vacuum is supplied by an external vacuum supply (a pump or building system) connected to the KF-25 vacuum port mounted on the left side of the oven.
+Vacuum is supplied by an external vacuum supply (a pump or building system) connected to the automated KF-20 vacuum port on the back of the oven.
+The valve in the automated port is controlled by Event 1 On / Off (open / closed) parameter in the digital oven temperature controller.

 Vacuum levels obtained in the oven chamber are dependent on pump type and performance, valve settings, and the nature of the application or process, including the volume of outgassed materials.